kintanpitaloka/personal-health/README.md

 - Single-user, no authentication — this is a personal tracker, not a multi-tenant SaaS
 - Forecast is a **linear** trend — doesn't account for plateaus, seasonal effects, or non-linear weight loss curves (a real production version might explore polynomial regression or Prophet if the data volume justified it)
 - CSV storage is not concurrency-safe — fine for a single local user, not for concurrent multi-writer access

 ---

-## 📄 License

-Free to use for personal or portfolio purposes.

----